Red Light Therapy For Dogs: What’s It About?

 Dog health providers often share that red light is great for:

-• Healing wounds: It can speed up the healing process for cuts and abrasions by boosting collagen production and improving blood circulation.
+• Healing Wounds: It can speed up the healing process for cuts and abrasions by boosting collagen production and improving blood circulation.

-• Reducing inflammation: If your pup has a rash, hot spots, or other skin irritations, red light can help calm things down.
+• Reducing Inflammation: If your pup has a rash, hot spots, or other skin irritations, red light can help calm things down.

-• Easing mild pain: It’s helpful for minor aches, especially in joints or muscles near the surface of the skin.
+• Easing Mild Pain: It’s helpful for minor aches, especially in joints or muscles near the surface of the skin.

 Infrared Light: The Deep Tissue Expert